Ravens take down Bengals as Joe Burrow's exit makes big impact

 Coming into Thursday night's game at M&T Bank, the result was going to be the biggest thing that impacted Cincinnati's chances of winning the AFC North.
 But when Burrow doubled over in the second quarter with a right wrist injury, that immediately changed.

-With Burrow knocked out of the game with the issue, winning the division isn't the question anymore.
+With Burrow knocked out of the game, winning the division isn't the question.
 It's about getting into the playoffs for the third straight season.

 Backup Jake Browning, who won the job in training camp, will be tasked with leading the charge if Burrow is out for an extended period.
 Since 2020, the Bengals are 2-5 when anyone other than Burrow has been the starting quarterback.
 With him, Cincinnati is 29-21-1.
 For the Bengals to make the playoffs, they will have to do something they haven't done since Burrow was drafted with the first overall pick: be successful without him.